Airlines resolve dispute over Chicago O'Hare expansion

 American Airlines had opposed language in the airport lease that it argued would grant United five out of eight gates all parties had agreed to designate for common use as late as Feb.
 8.

-As a solution, the city has agreed to speed up construction of three gates for American’s use.
+As a solution, the city has agreed to speed up construction of three gates for common use.
 Those gates are now set to come into use at roughly the same time United will get its five additional gates.

 American Airlines carriers accounted for 35.5 percent of passengers at O’Hare in 2016, versus 44.5 percent for carriers of Chicago-based United, according to city data.